- The Gar Diaries (2013)

 - Amazon’s page about Louis E. Bourgeois

 - Full text of Ponchatoula

 - Collection at the University of Mississippi Libraries

-MPB Interview with Louis E. Bourgeous, talking about Barry Hannah
+Listen to the MPB Interview with Louis E. Bourgeous, talking about Barry Hannah